Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 Many factors can cause a company’s earnings to differ from what was initially expected.
 Sometimes, these changes are due to changes in customer demand, while other times, they may result from external factors like mergers and acquisitions or employee turnover.
 When it is significant, it can greatly impact a company’s financial stability.

 • One of the most common reasons to find schedule variance is changes in customer demand.
 For example, if sales volumes unexpectedly decline, this can lead to a shortfall in earnings.
-Other factors that can cause customer demand changes to include inflation, currency fluctuations, and geopolitical events.
-It’s important for companies to monitor these sorts of things so that they can adjust their expectations accordingly.
+Other factors that can cause customer demand changes include inflation, currency fluctuations, and geopolitical events.
+Companies need to monitor these sorts of things to adjust their expectations accordingly.

 • Similarly, if one company acquires another, the former employees may suddenly find themselves with new responsibilities.
 This can throw both departments into disarray and disrupt workflow.
 Because of this, it’s important to do extensive due diligence to ascertain any acquisition’s true value.